 One nice effect you can do with this is the sun is behind your subject is a halo around their hair, very popular in modeling shots and clothing catalogs!

 - Set your flash to “high-speed sync” mode.

 - Set your camera to M (manual) mode

 - Set your ISO to whatever is appropriate for the scene.

 - Take a photo.
 Be aware your flash batteries will exhaust quickly with high-speed sync.

 - Adjust settings to get the desired results as above.

 Recommended Lenses For Outdoor Photography

-For those looking for prime lenses, there’s a good reason the Canon 135mm f2L is rated so highly, and similarly the 85mm f1.2L, both incredible portrait lenses.
-If you’re on more of a budget the Canon EF 85mm f1.8 is one of the fastest focusing lenses I’ve ever used, while on a crop sensor the 50mm f1.8 is also worth a look.
-The Canon EF 24-105mm f4L is also a great portrait lens which should be considered.
+The Canon EF 24-105mm f4L is also a great portrait lens that should be considered.
 Sigma equivalents of these lenses can also be very good – the focal length and the constant aperture are the most important features.

-Thanks for reading & hope you enjoyed the article of outdoor photography tips If you have any questions just post below and I will be happy to answer you.
+Thanks for reading & hope you enjoyed the article on outdoor photography tips If you have any questions just post below and I will be happy to answer you.